Hans Wagner, FSA 1992

 Ethics and Transparency

-Ethics and transparency are essential to professional practice and service on the Board.
-How have you demonstrated ethics and transparency in the past?
-How will your own ethics and views on transparency influence your decisions and actions as a member of the SOA Board?
+Ethics and transparency are essential to professional practice and service on the board.
+How will your own ethics and views on transparency influence your decisions and actions as a member of the SOA board?

 Acting in a variety of roles in stock and mutual operating companies, holding companies, and as an auditor and consultant has given me the opportunity to view the importance of transparency and ethics from a wide range of perspectives.
 Beyond that variety of roles, living and practicing in the US, Australia, France, and China has added exposure to varied cultures and expectations on transparency and ethics, both in the profession and broader society.